albertfrantz/Kickstarter-Success-Analysis/README.md

 # Models

 I fit three different models to analyze the success of Kickstarter campaigns.
 I first fit a linear probability model to determine the likelihood of success on the binary variable campaign_status.
-I then fit a linear probability model with log-transformed goal as this variable due to its non-normality.
+I then fit a linear probability model with log-transformed goal due to its non-normality.
 Finally, because linear probability models can, in theory, produce values below 0 and above 1 I also included a logit model.
 The logit model would not allow for values below 0 or above 1.
 The models can be found below:

 * Model 1: LPM
   * campaign_status ~ goal + levels + duration + category + start_day_name + start_posting_time + start_month_name